 This design resembles a long shed made with a wooden frame covered with plastic.
 The interior has plenty of room for raised beds to grow all of your vegetables year-round.
 This is perfect for the organic gardener or small commercial operation.

-If you go to Denmark you just might come across a unique pyramid-shaped greenhouse.
+If you go to Denmark, you just might come across a unique pyramid-shaped greenhouse.
 This design is small and unique, but it creates enough space to grow year-round.
 As a bonus, it’s neat shape makes it a perfect choice to add a trendy twist to your outdoor space.